NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/README.md

 **If you benefit from this code or concept, please cite these resources:**

-## Citing This Dataset
-**If you use this code or the related BUTTER dataset, please cite our upcoming dataset publication, which is currently under review for NeurIPS 2022.**

 [The paper](https://arxiv.org/abs/2207.12547):

   Tripp, C. E., Perr-Sauer, J., Hayne, L., & Lunacek, M. (2022).
 An Empirical Deep Dive into Deep Learning's Driving Dynamics. *arXiv preprint arXiv:2207.12547.*